spicyTofuu/CS-2340-Project/README.md

 # CS 2340 Project
- SpaceTrader Game for CS 2340
+ This is a project for CS 2340 named Space Trader